Dates

 your registration.

-- If you are instructed at any time to do anything by the camp caretakers
+- If you are instructed at any time to do anything by the camp owners/caretakers,

 you must do so immediately.